UMGAD: Unsupervised Multiplex Graph Anomaly Detection: Experiments

-\subsubsection{Implementation Details.}
+\subsubsection{Implementation Details}

-We implement all baseline methods according to their provided code or utilizing the PyGOD toolkit.
-We set the epoch number, dropout rate, and weight decay to 100, 0.1, and 0.01, respectively, and the embedding dimension $d$ to 32, and our method uses Simplified GCN as the encoder and decoder.
-For Amazon and YelpChi datasets with real anomalies, the number of encoder layers is set to 2 and the depth of the decoder is set to 1.
-For the artificial datasets with injected anomalies, the number of encoder and decoder layers are both set to 1.
-During the augmentation period, the number of node masks and edges is set to 1 to 20.
-The number of SL-GAD on excursions and the excursion length of the subgraph masks are set to 2, and $K$ are set to 10.
-The pre-training epoch and the retention epoch are both set to 20.
+We implement all baselines according to their provided code or by utilizing the PyGOD toolkit.
+Our method adopts GAT and simplified GCN as the encoder and decoder.
+For Amazon and YelpChi with real anomalies, the depth of the encoder and decoder is set to 2 and 1.
+For Retail and Alibaba with injected anomalies, the number of encoder and decoder layers is set to 1.
 AUC (area under the ROC curve) and Macro-F1 are used as performance metrics.
+All experiments are performed on the RTX 4090 GPU with 24GB of memory.

-\subsection{Anomaly Score Threshold Selection for Unsupervised Anomaly Detection (RQ1)}
+\subsection{Anomaly Score Threshold Selection for Unsupervised Anomaly Detection \textbf{(RQ1)}}